Convergence of uniform triangulations under the Cardy embedding: The quantum pivotal measure of CLE

 In this section we prove a first version of Proposition~\ref{prop:quantum-Mink} (see Lemma~\ref{lem:pre}), which is based on a variant of planar Brownian motion called the \notion{Brownian excursion in the upper half-plane}.
 It is defined as the planar Brownian motion starting from 0 conditioned to stay inside $\bbH$ forever.
 See e.g.\ \cite[Section 5.3]{lawler-book} for how to make this conditioning precise.

 The following proposition extracted from \cite{lsw-restriction} is an example of the deep relation between planar Brownian motion and $\SLE_6$. \begin{proposition} Let $(\cB_s)_{s\geq 0}$ be a Brownian excursion in the upper half-plane.
 Let $\eta$ be an $\SLE_6(2;2)$ on $(\BB H,0,\infty)$.
-Let the \emph{hull} of $\ol\cB$ (resp., $\eta$) be the closure of the set of points disconnected by $\cB$ (resp., $\eta$) from infinity.
+Let the \emph{hull} of $\ol\cB$ (resp., $\eta$) be the closure of the set of points $z\in\BB H$ for which we can find a $t>0$ such that $z$ is disconnected by $\cB([0,t])$ (resp., $\eta([0,t])$) from infinity.
 Then the hulls of $\cB$ and $\eta$ have the same law. \end{proposition}

 Let $\eta'_{\ell}$ and $\eta'_{\op r}$ denote the left and right, respectively, boundary of the $\SLE_6(2;2)$ curve $\eta$.
 Then the interior of the hull of $\eta$ is bounded by $\eta'_{\markl}$ and $\eta'_{\op r}$.
 The rest of this section is devoted to the study of the set $\cC'\defeq \eta'_{\ell}\cap\eta'_{\op r}$.